 Music of Don Quixote Ballet

 The musical composition for Don Quixote was created by Ludwig Minkus in the late 19th century, with the first performance in 1869.
-Minkus’s score is characterized by its romantic style, effectively complementing the choreography and enhancing the ballet’s narrative.
+Minkus’s score is characterized by its romantic style, which effectively complements the choreography and enhances the ballet’s narrative.

 The orchestration conveys emotions and develops the characters’ stories through musical themes.
 Though inspired by Cervantes’ novel, Minkus’s score focuses more on the ballet’s principal dancers, Kitri and Basilio, rather than the titular character.